Sortase B: Catalysis

-IsDC remains buried in the within the cell wall not surface located like IsDA and IsDB anchored by Sortase A. This whole system work together to scavenge iron from haemoglobin.
+IsDC remains buried within the cell wall, not surface located like IsDA and IsDB anchored by Sortase A. This whole system work together to scavenge iron from haemoglobin.

 Biological role

-Surface proteins of Gram-positive bacteria play an important role in the pathogenesis of human infections such as Clostridium difficile infection.
+Surface proteins of Gram-positive bacteria play an important role in the pathogenesis of human infections such as Clostridioides difficile infection.
 These surface/adhesion proteins mediate the initial attachment of bacteria to host tissues.
 These proteins are covalently linked to the peptidoglycan of the bacterial cell wall.
 As more and more pathogens become resistant to antibiotics, inhibition of sortases may offer a novel strategy against gram-positive bacterial infections.

-SrtB in particular has gained much attention and is recognized as a promising target and deletion of its gene in gram-positive bacteria will lead to serious virulence defects.
-Crystal structures of these SrtB enzymes from different species has been solved with ligands/inhibitors bound to their active site.
+SrtB, in particular, has gained much attention and is recognized as a promising target and deletion of its gene in gram-positive bacteria will lead to serious virulence defects.
+Crystal structures of these SrtB enzymes from different species have been solved with ligands/inhibitors bound to their active site.
 With knowledge of the active site, the development of better therapeutics against these bacteria species can be done.